 The exported file is named with the recorder prefix and the .SM4S extension.

-For example:
+For example: SM400155.SM4S

-SM400155.SM4S

 The default prefix is the device model and serial number.
-You can specify a new prefix in the settings.
+You can specify a new prefix on the recorder in the settings.

 CAUTION: If a file with that name already exists on the SD memory card, it is overwritten.